AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 <!-- Footnotes -->

+[^1]: Future updates may offer a simpler color creation process.

-[^1]: The quotes are from the Documentation Reference of each element.
+[^2]: The quotes are from the Documentation Reference of each element.

-[^2]: The terms "list" is used in the Adobe Express reference documentation, while "collection" may be more familiar to CEP/UXP developers; they are used interchangeably here.
+[^3]: The terms "list" is used in the Adobe Express reference documentation, while "collection" may be more familiar to CEP/UXP developers; they are used interchangeably here.

-[^3]: It could have been another `<sp-number-field>`, but a slider played well with the overall design.
+[^4]: It could have been another `<sp-number-field>`, but a slider played well with the overall design.

-[^4]: For instance, `BlendModeValue.multiply` corresponds to `3`; developers aren't supposed to use it directly, as it's an internal value subject to change.
+[^5]: For example, you may want to retrieve the page's `width` and `height` properties at the beginning, and use them in the rest of the code.

-[^5]:  Future versions of the Document API may provide more deliberate ways to refer to elements.
+[^6]:  Future versions of the Document API may provide more deliberate ways to refer to elements.